 A good lender understands their market, and that can benefit heroes like you by providing insight into what you can reasonably expect to pay for a home in your area.
 A lender with local knowledge can also help you close on your home within the necessary amount of time.
 For example, in many markets a 50-day closure is common, but some highly competitive markets may require you to close in 30 days or less.
 Your lender will be able to help by understanding what’s expected in the market and setting pieces in place to help you close in the appropriate timeframe.

 A Better Impression for Agents and Sellers

 From the moment you begin working with your loan officer, you’ve already started down the path toward being approved for your loan.
 The benefits of this can extend beyond the power to make the actual purchase.
 Being pre-approved shows real estate agents and sellers that you are a serious buyer.
 This added interest can be especially helpful in a competitive market where your loan approval can help separate you from the competition and allow you to purchase the home you’ve always wanted.

 A Smooth Process and Long-Term Trust

-When you’re making the largest purchase of your life, you need someone you can trust at your side.
+When you’re making such a large and important purchase, you need someone you can trust at your side.
 The home buying process can be complicated, and having a lender to guide you through the process is invaluable in making the best decisions to benefit your budget and your lifestyle.

 Your lender will serve as a subject matter expert, guiding you through each transition as well as answering your questions.
 They will let you know exactly what you need to bring to your closing.
 They will also walk through all the terms of the loan with you before you close so that you know what all the costs are.
 This assistance will empower you as a consumer and give you knowledge that will benefit you long-term.